LongBu/AWS-MLS-C01-Study-Guide/README.md

 Training:
   * Backpropagation through time
-    * Just like backpropagation on MLP's, but applied to each time step.
+    * Just like backpropagation on MLPs, but applied to each time step.
     * Back propagation must take into account nn topology as well as the time steps taken
   * All those time steps add up fast
     * Ends up looking like a really, really deep neural network.